Penn State Nittany Lions men's lacrosse

 The Penn State Nittany Lions men's lacrosse team represents Pennsylvania State University in National Collegiate Athletic Association (NCAA) Division I college lacrosse.
+The Nittany Lions are led by head coach Jeff Tambroni.

 History

 Penn State was an independent varsity lacrosse program from 1913 through 1999 until it joined the Eastern College Athletic Conference (ECAC) from 2000-2009.
 Penn State was a member of the Colonial Athletic Association (CAA) Conference from 2010 -2014.
 Penn State joined the newly formed lacrosse Big Ten Conference (B1G) starting in 2015.

 The current head coach is Jeff Tambroni since 2011, who was hired after a successful ten-year run as head coach at Cornell, including making it to two championship weekends with a close loss in the 2009 NCAA finals.
 He is among the winningest Division I lacrosse coaches with 200 career wins, was 2009 USILA Division I Coach of the Year, and three-time conference Coach of the Year with Penn State.
 He played collegiate lacrosse at Hobart, where he ranks among the school's all-time greats after he earned three All-America awards and three national championships resulting in induction into their Hall of Fame.

 Penn State has made seven appearances in the NCAA Division I Men's Lacrosse Championship Tournament with a record of 4-7.
 The first appearance coming in 2003 resulted in a first-round loss to Towson 11-6.
 In 2005, they lost to Maryland in the first round 14-10.
 The Nittany Lions made the tournament in 2013 as the #8 seed, the first time they achieved a seeding in the NCAAs, losing to Yale 13–10.
 Penn State appeared in 2017 as the #7 seed but was eliminated in the first round by Towson 10-8.
 2019 was their best season, the Nittany Lions were Big Ten Conference season and tournament champions for the first time and entered the 2019 tournament as the #1 seed.
 They had victories over UMBC 25-10 and Loyola 21-14 to advance to Championship weekend before their season came to an end with a 21-17 loss to Yale in the semifinals.